Using FragPipe

 Run DIA-Umpire SE

-DIA-Umpire’s signal extraction module can be used for .raw and .mzML files.
+DIA-Umpire’s signal extraction module can be used for .raw and .mzML files without ion mobility.
 See this tutorial for more detail.

 Specify a protein sequence database